dsc-courses/dsc106-2026-fa/syllabus.md

 - Using Google to search for documentation.
 - Working together with other students on assignments without copying or sharing answers
-- Posting a question about your approach to a problem on Piazza, without sharing your code
+- Posting a question about your approach to a problem on Ed, without sharing your code

 ### How can I be sure that my actions are NOT considered cheating?